EnriqueGMEG/hello-git/README.md

 - That Docker has the right permissions to access input/output folders
 - That your system has enough RAM/VRAM for patching and feature extraction

+If you have questions or encounter issues not covered here, please contact us:

+📧 **Support contacts**:
+- promeroj@cnio.es
+- elopezl@cnio.es
+- ssabroso@cnio.es

 ---

-© 2025 – CLAM WSI Dockerized Inference
+© 2025 – Kalimuthu WSI Dockerized Inference